cloudtides/ScienterpriseCLI/README.md

 ```bash
 scienterprise run --app_name gromacs --input ${file name}
 ```
 - The workunit of this project will be returned.
-The statu of the project can be checked in http://47.100.27.38/ops/
+The status of the project can be checked in http://boinc.scienterprise.cn/ops/

 **Download Command**
 - The result files can be downloaded from the server by